OlivierDjatchue/mini-projet-docker/README.md

 ```bash
 docker-compose -f docker-compose-registry.yml up -d
 ```
-The open the port 82 of the docker lab envirenmoment
+Then Open port 82 of the Docker Lab environment
 >![image](https://github.com/user-attachments/assets/acebb539-7591-43de-b926-758029056c46)
-3) pushing the image to registry
+3) Pushing the image to the local registry
 ```bash
 docker push localhost:5000/api.student_list_img:latest
 ````
-by Refrehing the page we should see the uploaded image
+by reoading the page we should see the uploaded image
 >![image](https://github.com/user-attachments/assets/16bfb733-a44e-455e-a2ce-8b820d2ff243)